argocon22Workshop/ArgoCDRollouts/docs/Task-101-ArgoCD/task1.md

     1. Click on  `SYNC` button (Select the default options and synchronize all manifests) on the  application UI to apply the desired manifest.
     1. Once it's deployed, Application is marked as healthy and the number of pods will increased to 3.
 - Optional Exercise:
-    - Change the replica count to one without making any changes to the source code of Git?
+    - Update the replica count to one without making any changes to the source code of Git?
             <details>
             <summary>Click to view solution</summary>
                 1. In the ArgoCD UI, click on `deploy` resource.
-Edit the `live manifest` and change the replica count to one.  \
+Edit the `live manifest` and set the replica count to one and save it.   \
                 2. A total of 2 pods will terminate and the application will be marked out of sync.  \
             </details>